Kultrol/Kultrol/README.md

 Working through a B.S. in mathematics and physics.
 I build **Python CLI tools** and small data-driven apps with an eye for clear structure, solid tests, and terminal UX that feels good to use.

-I learn best by shipping — dashboards, stats utilities, physics sims, and algorithm practice when I want the reps.
+I learn best by shipping — dashboards, stats utilities, physics sims, and algorithm practice.
 Happy to chat about math, physics, or CLIs anytime.

 ---